BCCHR-IT/custom-template-engine/README.md

 The module users the PHP template engine, Smarty, to fill in the templates with the apprpriate record data.
 Smarty will compile the template and store it in the previously configured compiled templates folder.
 The user is free to make edits to the template content before downloading.
 When the template is downloaded, if saving templates to the file repository has been configured, then the module will do so.

+## File Upload Fields

+File upload fields on data entry forms (not survey forms) with the action tag `@CUSTOM-TEMPLATE-UPLOAD` will give an option for either selecting a file for upload (as normal) or selecting one of the project's templates from a dropdown list.
+If the user selscts a template, it will be filled from the current record's data and automatically saved to the field.

 ##  Web Application Load Balancing

 WARNING:  This module is not currently able to support REDCap instances using load balancers due to the requirement to save templates to the file system.